-Thunderclap Productions is a Houston-based nonprofit production company dedicated to producing new, lesser known, and under-performed plays, musicals, and screenplays.
-We have a commitment to making the arts accessible to all patrons and a special interest in producing works that highlight issues of social justice and inequity.
+Thunderclap Productions is a Houston-based nonprofit production company dedicated to producing new and under-recognized plays, musicals, and screenplays.
+We are committed to making the arts accessible to all patrons and have a special interest in producing works relating to social justice and equity.
 Thunderclap is a 501(c)3 nonprofit organization.

 Board of Directors

 President, Co-Founder – Playwright, Composer-Lyricist, Filmmaker

 Aaron Alon is an award-winning composer, writer, director, filmmaker, and teacher.
 His concert music has been played in concert venues around the world, and his feature film premiere, the musical BULLY (2017), was featured in film festivals around the world, winning over 20 film festival awards.
 He is also a YouTube content creator with over 8 million views.
 His plays have been read and performed around the US and in the UK and he’s an active musical theatre composer, lyricist, and book writer.
 Aaron is the chair of the performing arts and a professor of music at Lone Star College-University Park.
 He is a two-time winner of Lone Star College’s Faculty Excellence Award.
 Learn more at aaronalon.com.